 This post is from guest contributor Lauren Bowling.
-Lauren is the blogger behind personal finance site, L Bee and the Money Tree where she writes about the link between finance and self esteem.
+Lauren is the blogger behind the personal finance site, Financial Best Life.
 As a freelance writer, Lauren’s work has been published on Yahoo!
 Finance, Credit.com and The Huffington Post.
 Lauren lives in Atlanta with her puppy, Murray, and enjoys yoga and renovating her first home in her spare time.

 My journey as a freelance writer began after I moved home from New York city in 2012 and started my blog, L Bee and the Money Tree.

 After I basically talked about my blog non-stop on an interview to be his executive assistant, my old boss offered me a job as a content writer for his software start-up instead.

 I never dreamed that working the 9-5 would lead to so many networking opportunities.
 People were actually interested in my blog, social media and SEO skills.
 I began taking on writing/social media management gigs in my spare time, and soon I was spending a good 15-20 hours each week on my solo endeavors.

 During this time, I blossomed in my full-time too, becoming the manager of the marketing department in under a year all the while building my blog, brand, and portfolio as a freelance writer.

 I wasn’t in any hurry to leave my job, but I began to dream about being able to live my life as I saw fit.
 The fantasy began to turn into a reality when I saw how close my freelance salary was to matching my freelance income.

 Before I knew it, I was planning an exit strategy: I’d work my 9-5 gig as marketing manager until my debt was paid off and my savings had been replenished (a costly home renovation had depleted them.)
 Between building my client base and saving up money, I calculated that I could seamlessly make the switch from full-time to freelance in August 2014.